manuelstofer/json-pointer/Readme.md

 ### .has(object, pointer)

-Tests if an object has a value for a json pointer
+Tests if an object has a value for a JSON pointer

 ```Javascript
 var obj = {